mblydenburgh/postie/README.md

 - Importing postman environments
 - Request history is loading on application start to show previous requests & responses
 - Native mac application
+- Manage multiple requests at once with tabs

 ### Not yet supported
 - Creating new collections from scratch